openfaas/faasd/README.md

 ```
 The file will be created in `./credentials/`

+> Note for the GitHub container registry, you should use `ghcr.io` Container Registry and not the previous generation of "Docker Package Registry".
+[See notes on migrating](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/migrating-to-github-container-registry-for-docker-images)

 ### Logs for functions

 You can view the logs of functions using `journalctl`: